Chern character for torsion-free ample groupoids: The Baum--Connes conjecture for étale groupoids

+Following the case of locally compact groups due to Meyer and Nest~\cite{nestmeyer:loc}*{Theorem 4.7}, and its elaboration based on the $\Ind$-$\Res$-adjunction~\cite{mey:two}*{Theorem 7.3}, we have the following.

-\begin{theorem}[\cite{val:kthpgrp}] The pair $(P_I,N_I)$ is a pair of complementary subcategories of $\KK^G$.
+\begin{theorem}[\cite{val:kthpgrp}] The pair $(\cP_I,\cN_I)$ is a pair of complementary subcategories of $\KK^G$.
 The projective objects are the retracts of direct sums of objects in $\ran F^\dagger$.
-Moreover, for any $A\in \KK^G$ there is a functorial triangle, unique up to isomorphism, as follows:
+Moreover, for any $A\in \KK^G$ there is a functorial triangle, unique up to isomorphism, of the form